Letting People Know about Your Product

 Marketing Strategy – Your marketing strategy is an explanation of the goals you want to achieve with your marketing efforts.
 Your marketing strategy is honed by your business goals.
 Your business goals and your marketing strategy should go hand-in-hand.

 Marketing Plan – Your marketing plan is how you are going to arrive at those marketing goals.
 It’s the application of your strategy a map that will guide you from one point to another.

 Let’s dissect these terms a little further.
-Strategy is what you would call a goal that needs to be done.
-So mainly, Strategic Marketing involves you and your company deciding on a what you want to actually achieve that involves your customers.
+The strategy is what you would call a goal that needs to be done.
+So mainly, Strategic Marketing involves you and your company deciding on what you want to actually achieve that involves your customers.
 It is what you are planning to attain.

 Example: To inform customers about our services.

 - If that is the case, then your Marketing Plan has everything to do with implementation and the action itself.

 - It needs to concisely define what tools and steps are needed to be able to accomplish the strategy that your company has created.
 It is what you are going to do and the how of it.